tklebel/rOpenSci-blog/draft.md

 So, I had to start somewhere, and that was obviously importing the data into R.
 After searching and trying different packages, I settled on `xml2::read_xml()`.
 But then what.
-I had done a few pet projects with web-scraping, but had no knowledge of XPATH-expressions and how to access certain parts of the document directly.
+I had done a few pet projects with web-scraping but had no knowledge of XPATH-expressions and how to access certain parts of the document directly.
 After some stumbling around, I had found `xml2::as_list()` and was very happy: I could turn this unpleasant creature of XML into a pretty list, which I was accustomed to.